whyscream/django-windowsauthtoken/README.md

 ### Note on pywin32

-When developing on a non-Windows system, you can work around the absence of `pywin32` by settings the following environment variable:
+When developing on a non-Windows system, you can work around the absence of `pywin32` by setting the following environment variable:

 ```shell
 WINDOWSAUTHTOKEN_IGNORE_PYWIN32_ERRORS=true